All About Mouth Breathing Symptoms and Treatments

-- Blocked nose: this is the primary reason for oral berating in most of the cases
+- The blocked nose is the primary reason for oral berating in most of the cases.

-- In later stages of pregnancy, due to hem dilution, women tend to breathe through their mouth rather than their nose.
+- In later stages of pregnancy, due to hem dilution, women tend to breathe through their mouth.

 Adults and children, both are likely to experience oral breathing.
 However, the incidence is more common in toddlers and children.
-It is more common while sleeping at night rather than in day time.
+It is more common while sleeping at night rather than in the daytime.